-- Spofford Alley: Revolutions were plotted and bootlegger gun battles waged here – but peace has brought Chinese orchestras and mah-jongg games here.
+- Spofford Alley: Revolutions were plotted and bootlegger gun battles waged here – but peace has brought Chinese orchestras and marathon mahjong games to the block.

-- Jack Kerouac Alley: This byway named after the Beat author is inscribed with his poetry, right on the road.
+- Jack Kerouac Alley: Dig this byway named after the Beat author where poetry is inscribed on the walls.

 - Ross Alley: Ladies who entered this notorious alley once risked their reputations, but now the most colorful characters are on the alleyway murals.

-- Macondray Lane: A shady, cottage-lined lane was the perfect setting for a mysterious landlady in Armistead Maupin’s Tales of the City.
+- Macondray Lane: This shady, cottage-lined lane was the perfect setting for the mysterious landlady in Armistead Maupin’s Tales of the City.

-- Pride Parade: A handful of rainbow glitter is all you need to get out there and show some pride, as a million people cheer for you along Market St.
+- Pride Parade: A handful of rainbow glitter is all you need to come out and show some pride, as a million people cheer for you along Market St.

-- Bay to Breakers: Racers streak across town, some wearing nothing but shoes and fanny packs to stash sunscreen.
+- Bay to Breakers: Racers streak across town, some wearing nothing but shoes and fanny packs to stash sunscreen and cover unmentionables.

-- Jane Warner Plaza: You’ve arrived in the Castro when you spot guys wearing nothing but a strategically placed gold lamé sock, casually chatting at bistro tables at the F-line streetcar turnaround.
+- Jane Warner Plaza: You’ve arrived in the Castro when you spot guys wearing nothing but a strategically placed gold lamé sock, casually chatting at bistro tables next to the F-line streetcar turnaround.

 - Fort Point: Hitchcock was right: swirling noir-movie fog and giddy Golden Gate views make for a thrilling case of Vertigo.